October 19, 2025 (1mo ago) — last updated October 28, 2025 (1mo ago)

 Segmentation personalizationMediumCRM/dataMedium–High (15–25%)B2B, diverse audiencesTargeted messaging

-AI/ML personalizationHighLarge data/skillVery High (25–50%)Large-scale sitesScales massively
+AI/ML personalizationHighLarge data and skillVery High (25–50%)Large-scale sitesScales massively

 Account-based personalizationHighResource intensiveVery High (30–50% for targets)Enterprise B2BHigh ROI on key accounts